Funny: The Alamo

 Smitty: Colonel, what do C A N T I N A spell?Tennessean #1: Cantina!
 Do it mean what I think it do?Tennessean #2: It do.Crockett: It means out of our deer skins and into our foofaraws!

-Crockett's men then spend the next couple of minutes tossing clothing (both simply and fancy) into the air trying to get dolled up.
+- Crockett's men then spend the next couple of minutes tossing clothing (both simple and fancy) into the air trying to get dolled up.

-"Here's too the ladies, I love um all.
-Here's to the one's I recall.
-Here's too the ladies, married and free, they all look pretty good to me!"
+- "Here's to the ladies, I love 'em all.
+Here's to the ones I recall.
+Here's to the ladies, married and free, they all look pretty good to me!"

-Crockett: (a woman literally falls into Travis's arms though he manages to catch her.
-Crockett then comes to retrieve the girl) Sorry sir, she must have come lose!
+Crockett: (a woman literally falls into Travis' arms, though he manages to catch her.
+Crockett then comes to retrieve the girl) Sorry sir, she must have come loose!

-During a party being thrown by Crockett and his Tennesseans, Smitty is sitting and listening to the music, minding his own business.
-Then Crockett, for seemingly know reason other than he can, hands the boy over to a pretty girl to dance with.
+- During a party being thrown by Crockett and his Tennesseans, Smitty is sitting and listening to the music, minding his own business.
+Then Crockett, for seemingly no reason other than because he can, hands the boy over to a pretty girl to dance with.
 His only justification?

-The charming Running Gag between the two Tennessee men.
+- The charming Running Gag between two of the Tennesseeans.

-When Travis's men question Crockett about some of his past adventures.
+- When Travis' men question Crockett about some of his past adventures.

-When poor Beekeeper loses his whisky do to enemy fire.
+- When poor Beekeeper loses his whisky, thanks to enemy fire.

 Beekeper: No...
 Why'd they have to go and...
 THAT AIN'T NO FAIR WAY TO FIGHT A WAR!

-A few during the Battle of San Jacinto: First, seeing one Texan dive over the makeshift wall the Mexicans have made and tackling one soldier to the ground.
-Another is when a Mexican officer folds his arms in surrender...only to get hit across the face with a musket butt.
+- A few during the Battle of San Jacinto: First, seeing one Texan dive over the makeshift wall the Mexicans have made and tackling one soldier to the ground.
+Another is when a Mexican officer folds his arms in surrender (or dignity)...only to get hit across the face with a musket butt.